 3. Chandra Taal – Serene And Quiet

 Chandra Taal is situated at an altitude of about 4,300 m above sea level.
 It is one of the two highest altitude wetlands of India.
 The crescent-shaped lake is accessible on foot from Batal and Kunzum Pass from late May to early October.
 The vast meadows on the banks of the lake are used as camping sites.
 During spring, these meadows are carpeted with hundreds of wildflower varieties.
+It is one of the most stunning natural lakes in Himachal Pradesh.

 There are several myths surrounding this lake, like the presence of a mermaid and fairies paying a visit to the spot every night.